-- Immerse shredded cabbage in cold water for 15 minutes while you prepare the remaining ingredients.
+- Immerse shredded cabbage in cold water for 15 minutes while preparing the remaining ingredients.
 Drain and pat dry as much as possible.

 - Toss together the cabbage, carrots, parsley, walnuts, chives, and dill.

 - Whisk together the lemon juice, vinegar, Himalayan salt, pepper, garlic, and Dijon mustard.
 Whisk in the olive oil.
 Toss into the vegetables and herbs.
 Taste and adjust seasonings to taste.
 Serve.
-For a cold salad, before serving allow the salad to sit for 30 minutes to an hour in the refrigerator.
+Before serving, cold salad, allow the salad to sit for 30 minutes to an hour in the refrigerator.

 Keto Mayonnaise Salad Dressing for Red Cabbage Salad with Carrots and Walnuts